crollins18/intro-linux-scripting/modules/module1.md

 val=1000
 ```

 However, the way that the value is retrieved may look a bit strange, as the variable name is preceded by a `$` sign to indicate to the interpreter that we are reading the variable.
 For example, `$val `retrieves the value stored in the variable `val`.
-Variables can be used in commands, like `echo "$val"` (we will explore this more in Module 3).
+Variables can be used in commands, like `echo "$val"`.

 There are also some special variables that can be used in a bash script.
 The most useful ones are as follows: